Jushwee/paper-scanner/README.md

 Clone repository onto computer and use [Xcode](https://developer.apple.com/xcode/) to open xcode project paper-scanner.
 Connect ios device to computer and build the project onto said device.

+## OCR

+Planned Features include:
+- Updated support for more ios devices
+- Cleaner UI
+- Option to export image directly to some apps

 ## Support

 Please contact me at joshtzeng@gmail.com for any help or questions